rmattila/text2orthic/README.md

 - Use [Bezier curves](https://github.com/vbrg/melin) (or similar) for smoother and more realistic rendering

 ## Acknowledgments
 The glyph images used in this project are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
-We thank [the creators](https://orthic.shorthand.fun/manual) of these glyphs for their work.